-- 14.1 The powers and duties of the review officer are in the Terrorism Act 2000, Schedule 8, Part II.
+- 14.0 The requirement in paragraph 3.4(b) that documents and materials essential to challenging the lawfulness the detainee's arrest and detention must be made available to the detainee or their solicitor, applies for the purposes of this section. - 14.1 The powers and duties of the review officer are in the Terrorism Act 2000, Schedule 8, Part II.
 See Notes 14A and 14B.
-A review officer should carry out their duties at the police station where the detainee is held and be allowed such access to the detainee as is necessary to exercise those duties. - 14.2 For the purposes of reviewing a person's detention, no officer shall put specific questions to the detainee: - · regarding their involvement in any offence; or - in respect of any comments they may make: - ~ when given the opp ortunity to make representations; or - in response to a decision to keep them in detention or extend the maximum period of detention.
+A review officer should carry out their duties at the police station where the detainee is held and be allowed such access to the detainee as is necessary to exercise those duties. - 14.2 For the purposes of reviewing a person's detention, no officer shall put specific questions to the detainee: - · regarding their involvement in any offence; or - · in respect of any comments they may make: - ~ when given the opportunity to make representations; or - in response to a decision to keep them in detention or extend the maximum period of detention.